Medically reviewed by Chaunie Brusie, BSN, RN

 Part One Certified Registered Nurse Anesthetist Salary

-CRNAs are the highest paid of all of the nursing specialties, and for good reason.
+CRNAs are the highest paid nursing specialty, and for good reason.
 Though all nurses provide compassionate care to their patients, being a nurse anesthetist and managing patients’ anesthesia needs requires a high level of judgment, skill, experience, and knowledge.
+The average nurse anesthetist salary is $195,610, according to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook as of May 2022.

 |State||Avg Annual||Avg Hourly||Cost of Living|